jaydeepdholakia/OTP-in-Python/README.md

 Run it!

-If running in comand prompt then to go the location (directory) and then write "python _your file name_.py
+If running in command prompt then to go the location (directory) and then write "python _your file name_.py

-If running in any editor having compiler then just find run button and just run it!!
+If running in any editor having compiler then just find a run button and just run it!!

-## Diffrence between _from random import *_ and _import random_
+## Difference between _from random import *_ and _import random_

 ### from random import *